On The Average-Case Complexity of Shellsort: Introduction

 \section{Introduction}

 The question of a tight general lower bound or upper bound on the average-case complexity of Shellsort (due to D.L.
 Shell \cite{Sh59}) has been open for more than five decades \cite{Kn73}.
-We use ``average'' throughout in the sense of ``arithmetic mean,'' and the average-case complexity is the average-case of the number of inversions.
-(The number of inversions is proportions to the running time, and the number of comparisons in $p$-pass Shellsort of $n$ keys is $np$ larger than the number of inversions.)
+We use ``average'' throughout in the sense of ``arithmetic mean of a uniform distribution,'' and the average-case complexity is the average number of inversions.
 We present an average-case lower bound on the number of inversions for a $p$-pass Shellsort with increments $h_1, h_2, \ldots, h_p$ for every number of passes and increment sequences.

-Shellsort sorts {\em in situ} a list of $n$ elements in $p$ passes using a sequence of increments $h_1 , \ldots , h_p$ with $n > h_1 > \cdots > h_p$.
-In the $k$th pass the main list is divided in $h_k$ separate sublists of length $n/h_k$, where the $j$th sublist consists of the elements in positions $j \bmod h_k$ of the main list ($j=1, \ldots , h_k$).
+Shellsort sorts {\em in situ} a list of $n$ keys in $p$ passes using a sequence of increments $h_1 , \ldots , h_p$ with $n > h_1 > \cdots > h_p$.
+In the $k$th pass the main list is divided in $h_k$ separate sublists of length about $n/h_k$: if $n=\lfloor n/h_k \rfloor +r$ then the initial $r$ sublists have length $\lfloor n/h_k \rfloor +1$ and the remaining $h_k-r$ sublists have length $\lfloor n/h_k \rfloor$.
+The $h$th sublist consists of the keys in positions $j \bmod h_k=h$ of the main list $j \in [1,n] := \{1,\ldots , n\}$.
 Every sublist is sorted using a straightforward insertion sort.
 The efficiency of the method is governed by the number of passes $p$ and the selected increment sequence $h_1 , \ldots , h_p$ satisfying $h_p =1$ to ensure sortedness of the final list.
-Shellsort is used for example in the C standard library, in the uClibc library, Linux kernel, and bzip2 compressor \cite{Wi14}.
+Shellsort can be implemented using little code and does not use a call stack and therefore some implementations of the qsort function of the C standard library targeted at embedded systems use it instead of quicksort, it is used in the uClibc library, Linux kernel, and bzip2 compressor \cite{Wi16}.
+A complete description of the Shellsort algorithm, together with animation and examples, is provided in the last reference.